collingeorge/rTKA-Multimodal-Anesthesia-Protocol/README.md

 - Prospective data collection on key outcome metrics
 - Refinement based on clinical feedback from multidisciplinary teams
 - Development of patient education materials and shared decision-making tools
+- Completion of visual flowcharts and decision algorithms

 **Long-term goals:**
 - Multi-center validation study comparing the three pathways